samolego/AntiLogout/README.md

 Anti logout serverside mod!
 Provides /afk and disables combat logging.

 *When players log out while in combat, their
-"body" stays online for specified amoumt of time.*
+"body" stays online for specified amount of time.*

 ## Permissions